 Southeast Asia is home to an incredibly rich food history.
 The local cuisine is known for its intense flavours, spices and some of the freshest ingredients you can find.
 In general, meals include either rice or noodles and are packed full of flavour.
 Lemongrass, ginger, lime leaves, coriander, fish sauce and so y sauce are used in most local dishes.
-Whilst Southeast Asian food has a reputation for being hot and spicy, each region has its own distinct characteristics.
+Whilst Southeast Asian food has a reputation for being hot and spicy, each region actually has its own distinct characteristics.
+Vietnam, for example, is perhaps best known for its fresh and aromatic dishes - relying heavily on flavours from fresh herbs such as mint, basil and dill.